appernetic/hugo-bootstrap-premium/README.md

 Option 1

 1. First fork this theme repo.
-2. Find the data folder and add a Menu.toml file.
+2. View your forked repo at GitHub in your browser, find the data folder and add a Menu.toml file.
 2. Clone your forked repo in Appernetic.io

 Option 2